Feyerabend/ABC80/abc802/CPM.md

 was designed with support for three microprocessors: Intel 4004, Motorola 6800, and Intel 8080.
 Other additional processors were initially considered for use, and also cards were built, but ultimately, the Z80 became the predominant choice.
-This system consisted of a CPU card, and separate cards for RAM and EPROM for software.
+This original system consisted of a CPU card, and separate cards for RAM and EPROM for software.
 The 4680 bus featured a 16-bit address bus and an 8-bit data bus, allowing it to directly address 64 KB of memory.

-It was used in various applications such as a diagnostic machine for brain tumors at a prominent hospital, the printing process at a major newspaper, or a control system for an industrial manufacturer in collaboration with an automation company.
+The modular system was used in various applications such as a diagnostic machine for brain tumors at a prominent hospital, the printing process at a major newspaper, or a control system for an industrial manufacturer in collaboration with an automation company.

 PENDING

 The designer of the basis for the ABC-line of computers was Lars Karlsson.
-A self-tought engineer, he early on realised the importance of the "bus"[^bus] but also the abstraction or generalisation of the "bus".
+A self-taught engineer, he early on realised the importance of the "bus"[^bus] but also the abstraction or generalisation of the "bus".

 PENDING